 ABN AMRO, Lunar, Sparebanken Vest and now Nykredit.
-Fourth bank launches in less than six months show that the Danish fintech Subaio has found the formula for integrating their subscription solution into the banks’ systems.
+This fourth bank launch in less than six months shows that the Danish fintech Subaio has found the formula for integrating their subscription solution into the banks’ systems.
 A process that most other fintechs struggle with.
 Sometimes they simply have to give up.
 Usually such integrations take many months or years just for a single bank, but the company from 2016 has invested heavily in being able to enter the market quickly with each bank.

 “We believe that speed and innovation go hand in hand.
 It allows us to work with the banks to create new features and products on top of our existing technology as well as get quick feedback from customers.
 It is essential for creating value,” says Thomas Laursen, CEO of Subaio.

 Subscription Management.
 The benefits for the bank and its customers